 A comprehensive approach to treating desk work back pain must address the environment where you spend most of your day.
 Physical therapy treatment often includes education about proper workspace setup and strategies for maintaining better posture and movement patterns during work hours.

 Your therapist will help you understand how to optimize your desk, chair, monitor, and keyboard positioning to support neutral spine alignment.
-However, even the perfect ergonomic setup won’t eliminate the need for regular movement and position changes throughout the day.
+But even the perfect ergonomic setup won’t eliminate the need for regular movement and position changes throughout the day.

 Building Long-Term Success Strategies